Areskiko/pmxutils/README.md

     * `number` - The number to be checked, type = number
     * `limOne` - The lower limit for which the number is checked, type = number
-    * `limTwo` - The upper limit for which the number is checked, tyoe = number
+    * `limTwo` - The upper limit for which the number is checked, type = number

 ## Other (`pmxutils.other`)